hyosung11/Launch-School/Courses/journal.md

 13:01 After the SPOT study session with Miles, I am thinking about "tearing through the lessons" and then circling back to take notes.
 Can I do it?
 Will I do it?

 14:58 I took a lunch break and also did KSS the full training session including stretching and I feel tired and good.
 Going to kick ass playing ping pong now.

+16:49 I'm back from playing ping pong.
+We were competitive today.
+We tied at 7-7 and then Louis went ahead 11-7 and we ended at 11-8.

+18:11 I finished notes and Anki cards for Lesson 4: Subclassing and Code Reuse Patterns > Assignment 2.
+Object Creation with Prototypes (OLOO).

+'Finish notes and Anki cards for Lesson 4: Subclassing and Code Reuse Patterns > Assignment 2.
+Object Creation with Prototypes (OLOO)'